ZornsLemma/ozmoo/acorn-changelog.md

 * Remove unused debug pause subroutine.
 This will slightly (and somewhat artifically) improve the benchmark performance if it frees up enough memory to make an extra 512 byte block of RAM available at runtime.

+* Rework the horrible old runtime code for deciding which (if any) screen modes a game can run in given the available RAM.
+It's possible there will still be bugs in this but I think it is a lot clearer now and it should be more obvious what's happening.
+(I haven't had the fortitude to really dig into the code history, but I suspect this was so complex partly because of the way the code evolved.
+In the early days where you didn't get a choice of screen mode if you had no shadow RAM the loader didn't have to do much, but trying to bolt support for variable screen modes on to the existing logic made it complex.)

 ## 14.22 (alpha 57)

 * Fix corner cases with games that only have one block of non-dynamic memory.
 These were shown up as a side-effect of Fredrik's new "catch" test.